MUTUAL FUNDS AND RISK RATIOS

 These are the statistical terms, try to understand the difference first.

 Covariance measures the total variation of two random variables from their expected values.
-Variance measure the variation from the mean value.
+Variance measures the variation from the mean value.

 Beta Calculation - Mutual funds risk ratios

-Let us correlate these statistical terms into mutual funds
+Let us correlate these statistical terms with mutual funds

-Actually, beta is calculated statistically by fitting a line through a plot of the excess return of the fund over risk-free rate in the Y-axis versus excess return of benchmark index return (Rm) over a risk-free rate.
+Beta is calculated statistically by fitting a line through a plot of the excess return of the fund over a risk-free rate in the Y-axis versus the excess return of benchmark index return (Rm) over a risk-free rate.

 The slope or gradient of the best fit line through this plot is the beta of the fund.